-Visiting one of the many St Petersburg art galleries give you a different insight into local contemporary art, as well as a chance to buy a peace of art you like.
+Visiting one of the many St Petersburg art galleries give you a different insight into local contemporary art, as well as a chance to buy a piece of art you like.

 Being the cultural capital of Russia, Saint Petersburg hosts a large number of stunning and varied art galleries and cultural museums that rival those in Paris, London, or Berlin, and many other top world's cities.

-For instance, we all know the unmissable Hermitage or Russian Museum, both known worldwide.
-There you can spend a full day scanning the world class art and admire the rich history of culture of Russia, but you can't buy anything.
-However, there are lesser known art collections hosted by independent galleries where you can soak up the local young artist atmosphere, and bring back home as many pieces as you want of city's artistic heritage to hang it on a wall as a souvenir.
+For instance, we all know the unmissable Hermitage or Russian Museum, both famous worldwide.
+There you can spend a full day scanning the world class art and admire the rich history and culture of Russia, but you can't buy anything.
+However, there are lesser known art collections hosted by independent galleries where you can soak up the local young artist atmosphere, and bring back home as many pieces as you want of the city's artistic heritage to hand on a wall as a souvenir.

 If during your visit to the Imperial city you're into buying some kind of work of arts, or simply you just want to enjoy an afternoon visiting unique private galleries, here's a list of five interesting commercial St Petersburg art galleries to explore.

-If you step in at any of the galleries presented here, you can buy affordable items, which ranges from art stores selling prints,
+If you step in at any of the galleries presented here, you can buy affordable items, which range from art stores selling prints,

 souvenirs, and paintings to photography, graphic, and sculpture.
 Enjoy!☺